delegateas/DataModelViewer/README.md

 ```

 ## Running it
 Generate data by running the Generator project from Visual Studio.
-Afterwards go into the Website folder from VS Code and open the terminal.
+Afterwards go into the "Website"-folder from VS Code and open the terminal (of the "Command Prompt" type).
 If this the first time running it, type `npm install` (you need to have installed node.js first: https://nodejs.org/en/download/).
 Start the website on localhost by running `npm run dev`.
 Click the link in the terminal to view the website.

 # Settings in pipeline
 The pipeline expects a variable group called `DataModel`.
 It must have the following variables.
 The app user only requires the `Environment Maker` security role.